The Future of Higher Education: Looking Ahead

 Students as Lifelong Learners and the Future of College Education

 Online coursework isn’t just for those who are looking to launch their careers.
 A study from the Center for Benefit-Cost Studies of Education found that most students who are taking advantage of open online courses are college-educated, employed adults between the ages of 30 and 44.

 Students in this demographic are using online-based learning to expand their skill sets to improve their job performance and raise their earning potential.

 Courses in Computing, AI, and Other Technologies Are Expanding Quickly

-Consumers have largely driven the future of higher education.
-As the demand for distance learning grows, colleges and universities are expanding their course offerings.
-Many schools have created new departments and degrees focused on computer science, artificial intelligence, and other burgeoning technologies.
+Consumers are largely driving the future of college education.
+As the demand for online learning grows, many schools have created new departments and degrees focused on computer science, artificial intelligence, and other burgeoning technologies.